blackcat-labs/blackcatlabs-wiki/docs/policies/terms.md

 -   operating Tor exit nodes or other proxies[^9]

 ## International Use
-Black Cat Labs is headquartered in, the United States of America.
+Black Cat Labs is headquartered in the United States of America.

 It is your sole responsibility to ensure your compliance with any and all applicable local laws regarding online conduct and acceptable Content and Usage.